 By blocking out your free time first, you have taken advantage of your flexible schedule and you will be more productive during your work time.
 Why is that?
 Because you can be more focused when you are relaxed.
 In fact studies have shown that people who take regular vacations, and breaks from their work are indeed more productive.
 Taking a break/vacation could mean taking a week off to go and visit another country, with the number of things to do in Houston, TX, San Fransisco, CA, and so many other places around the world – there’s a range of options!
 This could also mean just taking a few days off to relax and pamper yourself from the comfort of your own home.
 Whatever it is, ensure you take some take off here and there so you can be more productive during your working hours!

-It’s also because you HAVE to be more productive as there is less time.
+You’ll find that you HAVE to be more productive anyways as there is less time.
 Now you may be thinking, but I don’t have enough time to take time off.
 But stop and think about how much time you waste in a day.
 Isn’t it because you really just needed a break?
 Are you really making full use of those working hours?

 By scheduling your time off first, you are deliberately creating your business life and in exchange, for the free time, your responsibility is to be fully engaged in your business activities during work time.
 If you need more clarification, talk to your employer about your PTO policy to see how it fits in with your responsibilities and time off.

 Now you are ready to schedule your time for working IN your business and ON your business.